bcdiaconu/openscale_wiki/Frequently-Asked-Questions-(FAQ).md

 ## Why are the measurements are not synchronise to a cloud (e.g. Google fit / Garmin Connect / Dropbox and so on)?

 Personally I don't want to synchronise any health data to a company for privacy reasons but every user are free to do it, just export your data and do what you like.
+Additionally most of the used licenses by the cloud companies are incompatible with the GPLv3 license.

 ## Why is my language xyz is missing or incomplete?